borisowsky/dataloader-article/README.md

 ## Usage

-The most common use case for DataLaoder is batching multiple queries/function calls in one single function call, for example:
+The most common use case for DataLoader is batching multiple queries/function calls in one single function call, for example:

 ```js
 const loaderFunction = async (keys) => {